scivision/fortran-filesystem/README.md

 patches to the C++ filesystem library in various C++ standard library implementations noted in that discussion.
 Ffilesystem does NOT use remove_all, which was the TOCTOU concern addressed above.

-Since the underlying C++17 filesystem is not thread-safe, race conditions can occur if multiple threads are accessing the same filesystem object regardless of the code language used in the Ffilesystem library.
+Since the underlying C++ filesystem is not thread-safe, race conditions can occur if multiple threads are accessing the same filesystem object regardless of the code language used in the Ffilesystem library.